How To Keep Dogs Out of Flower Beds (Cheap and Humane Solutions)

 Sprinkle around the area as needed.
 If it rains, it will have to be replaced

 I have noticed that the cats do stay away from my deck.
-Am not sure how it will work with dogs, but Jerry Baker’s ideas are usually very good.
+I am not sure how it will work with dogs, but Jerry Baker’s ideas are usually very good.

 Carol D.

-‘Stickers’ Will Keep Dogs Out of Flower Beds
+Use ‘Stickers’ To Keep Dogs Out of Flower Beds

+Do you have roses?
 After cleaning the flower bed of grass and weeds, prune back your rose bushes.
-Cut the trimmings into six to eight inch pieces and scatter over the bed.
-The dogs do not like walking on the thorns on the rose bush clippings.
+Cut the trimmings into six to eight-inch pieces and scatter over the bed.
+The dogs do not like walking on the thorns of the rose bush clippings.
 The sticky leaves and trimmings from a holly bush will work also.

 John W.